ucsb/webguide/html.md

 #### Prefer text over images of text

-Whenever possible, use actual text instead of images of text, styling the text as desired with CSS.
+Whenever possible, use actual text instead of an image of text, styling the text as desired with CSS.

-In situations where you must use images of text instead of actual text (for example, a logo), you can use **image replacement** to replace a bare HTML element with an image using CSS.
+In situations where you must use an image of text instead of actual text (for example, a logo), you can use **image replacement** to replace a bare HTML element with an image using CSS.